SublimeLinter/SublimeLinter-mypy/README.md

 [![Build Status](https://travis-ci.org/fredcallaway/SublimeLinter-contrib-mypy.svg?branch=master)](https://travis-ci.org/fredcallaway/SublimeLinter-contrib-mypy)

 This linter plugin for [SublimeLinter][docs] provides an interface to [mypy](http://mypy-lang.org).
 It will be used with files that have the "python" syntax.

+**Information for [Sublime Linter 4 beta][sl4] users**: This plugin is compatible with Sublime Linter 4, but functionality has been improved in the `sl4` branch.
+You can get the latest release for SL4 by enabing pre-release installation for this package.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].